 1. A requestor (e.g. DA client) sends a download digital asset media request to the DA server.
 The request includes information listed in Table 8.4.3.3-1.

 2. The DA server authenticates and authorizes the request and verifies the digital asset identifier.
 If authorized, the DA server determines the digital asset media as per the information provided in step 1.
-If the digital asset identifier corresponds to a digital asset collection, multiple digital asset media objects are provided in the response.
+If the digital asset collection profile identifier is present, multiple digital asset media objects are provided in the response.